-Progressive Racing Engines to Sponsor Hardcharger Award Again in 2020Zach Hiser
+Progressive Racing Engines to Sponsor Hardcharger Award Again in 2021Zach Hiser

-Progressive Racing Engines will once again sponsor the Progressive Racing Engines HardCharger Award at each series event in 2020, which will be awarded to the driver advancing the most positions from his original scheduled starting position at each series event.
+Progressive Racing Engines will once again sponsor the Progressive Racing Engines HardCharger Award at each series event in 2021, which will be awarded to the driver advancing the most positions from his original scheduled starting position at each series event.
 The award will consist of a $100 cash bonus from Progressive Racing Engines at all the regular 100 and 125 lap series events.
-The award will be $200 at the Money in the Bank 150, the Battle at Berlin 251, the Redbud 400, the Winchester 400 and the All American 400.
+The award will be $200 at the Fly Over States 150, Money in the Bank 150, the Battle at Berlin 251, the Redbud 400, the Winchester 400 and the All American 400.

 “We are excited to continue as a sponsor with the ARCA/CRA Super Series this season,” remarked Steve McInnis, of Progressive Racing Engines.
-“Our engines have had a lot of success in this series and I felt like this award is a great opportunity for us to give back to the racers in this series!”
+“Our engines have had a lot of success in this series, and I felt like this award is a great opportunity for us to continue to give back to the racers in this series!”

 More information on Progressive Racing Engines can be found at www.progressiveracingengines.com.